mantidproject/mantid/docs/source/release/v6.0.0/mantidworkbench.rst

 - Add an autoscale checkbox to plot config dialog.
 - Add a Python function to replace the workspace being shown by an instrument window.
 - Slice Viewer replots the workspace when it is modified outside the Slice Viewer.
+- A system to group samples and avoid repetition in DrILL has been added.
+See the :ref:`DrILL documentation <DrILL-ref>` for more information.

 Bugfixes
 ########